Table of Contents

-Causes: Genetics play an important role in the development of this disease.
+Causes: Genetics play an essential role in the development of this disease.
 It could be inherited from either of the parents.
 This is called genetic susceptibility.
-It could also be triggered by substances called allergens in the environment including cockroaches, pets, molds, fungi, pollen, etc.
+It could also be triggered by substances called allergens in the environment, including cockroaches, pets, moulds, fungi and pollen.

-Symptoms: Most symptoms will start emerging from a younger age, The symptoms vary from person to person and can change over time.
-People suffering from Asthma often have these symptoms- wheezing, shortness of breath, chest tightness, coughing, and also result in decreased activity and inability to talk.
+Symptoms: Most symptoms will start emerging from a younger age.
+The symptoms vary from person to person and can change over time.
+People who have asthma have these symptoms- wheezing, shortness of breath, chest tightness, and coughing, and alsoresulting in decreased activity and inability to talk.

-Treatments: The treatment range from inhalers to oral medication or Asthma nebulizer to breathing machine.
-Early treatment is key to prevent Asthma attacks and symptoms.
+Treatments: The treatment range from inhalers to oral medication or asthma nebulizers to breathing machines.
+Early treatment is key to preventing Asthma attacks and symptoms.

 Causes: Bronchitis is caused by basic viruses typically that cause cold and flu.
-It can also be caused by bacterial infection or exposure to tobacco, smoke, dust, and fumes which cause irritation to the lungs.
+It can also be caused by bacterial infection or exposure to tobacco, smoke, dust, and fumes which irritate the lungs.

-Symptoms: These may include – a hacking cough which lasts for 4 – 5 days with more clear yellow or white phlegm, low-grade fever, soreness or tenderness in the chest with coughing, thick and dark mucus.
+Symptoms: These may include – a hacking cough which lasts for 4 – 5 days with more clear yellow or white phlegm, low-grade fever, soreness or tenderness in the chest with coughing and thick and dark mucus.

-Treatments: Bronchitis can be treated by a simple contemporary measure such as rest, drinking lots of water, avoiding smoke, dust, fumes, and pollution.
+Treatments: Bronchitis can be treated by a simple contemporary measures such as rest, drinking lots of water, and avoiding smoke, dust, fumes, and pollution.
 Vaporization and hot showers also help in treating this syndrome.

-Pneumonia: It is a swelling of one or both the lungs that is usually caused by an infection.
-It could be triggered by fungi, bacteria or viruses, Pneumonia results in fever and difficulty in breathing which could last up to 2-3 weeks.
-Pneumonia usually starts by breathing of germs into the lungs.
+It is a swelling of one or both the lungs that is usually caused by an infection.
+It could be triggered by fungi, bacteria or viruses—pneumonia results in fever and difficulty in breathing which could last up to 2-3 weeks.
+Pneumonia usually starts by breathing germs into the lungs.
 There are different kinds of Pneumonia like Bacterial Pneumonia, Viral Pneumonia, Mycoplasma Pneumonia and other kinds.

 Causes: In most cases, it is caused by bacteria and viral infections.
 It is generally seen in people who have impaired immune systems.
 Pneumonia can also be caused by some forms of fungal infections.